89Q12/M3E5/README.md

  I will add them as soon as I have time to make an docker img

+ ### run instructions

+ Clone the repo and install requirements.
+ In the config you need paste your bot token, then you can run main.py.
+ Invite your bot to your server and run the commands to initialize the bot and the database.
+ Run the commands in the following order:
+ - .builddb
+ - .roles_in_db
+ - .set_standard_role @role
+ - .set_dev  @role
+ - .set_mod  @role
+ - .set_admin  @role
+ - open the bot.db and edit the settings_{guild.id} table and set your welcome and leave channel

 # TODO

 - The whole discord bot